2012 United States state legislative elections: Nebraska

 Nebraska is the only U.S. state with a unicameral legislature; half of the seats of the Nebraska Legislature were up for election in 2012.
 Nebraska is also unique in that its legislature is officially non-partisan and holds non-partisan elections, although the Democratic and Republican parties each endorse legislative candidates.

 Nevada

 Half of the seats of the Nevada Senate and all of the seats of the Nevada Assembly were up for election in 2012.
 Democrats maintained control of both chambers.

 New Hampshire

 All of the seats of the New Hampshire Senate and the New Hampshire House of Representatives were up for election in 2012.
 Republicans maintained control of the state Senate, and Democrats won control of the state House.

 New Mexico

 All of the seats of the New Mexico Senate and the New Mexico House of Representatives were up for election in 2012.
 Democrats held control of both chambers.

 New York

 All of the seats of the New York State Senate and the New York State Assembly were up for election in 2012.
-Democrats held control of the state Hosue, and Republicans lost control of the state Senate and thus entered into a coalition government with the IDC.
+Democrats held control of the state House, and Republicans lost control of the state Senate and thus entered into a coalition government with the Independent Democratic Conference.